-My family makes traditional pizzelle cookies every year at Christmas.
-But, after I participated in the 63 mile New Jersey Gran Fondo, I wanted to come up with something packed with energy for my workouts, and for yours.
+After I participated in the 63 mile New Jersey Gran Fondo, I wanted to come up with something packed with energy for my workouts, and for yours.
 I am calling these gluten free cookies the Power pizzelle.
-They are small and can be easily tucked into cycling jerseys or bento boxes; crisp, but also thick, so they don’t fall apart or crumble when you bite into them or break off pieces.
+Based on the traditional Christmas cookie, the pizzelle, they are small and can be easily tucked into cycling jerseys or bento boxes; crisp, but also thick, so they don’t fall apart or crumble when you bite into them or break off pieces.
 Perfect for cycling, or a quick bite between multiple workouts.

 Incidentally, I placed 1st overall female for the 63 mile ride.
 I credit the waffles completely.Print